 ARB 601 Bibliography and Methods of Research (3.0); 3 cr.
-Studies the materials, tools and methods of research.
+Materials, tools and methods of research are studied in this course.

 ARB 611 Analytical Study of Abbasid Prose (3.0); 3 cr.
-Studies Arabic prose in its first stages, form the Islamic Age to the end of the Abbacy Age, focusing on the stages of transformation and modernization.
+Designed to offer a study of Arabic prose in its first stages, form the Islamic Age to the end of the Abbacy Age, focusing on the stages of transformation and modernization.

 ARB 612 Analytical Study of Modern Prose (3.0); 3 cr.
-Studies and analyzes prose starting from the end of World War I, focusing on the stages of transformation and modernization.
+Starting from the end of World War I, This course also focuses on the prose stations of transformation and modernization.

 ARB 613 Parallelism in Ancient Arabic Poetry (3.0); 3 cr.
-A comparative study of Ancient Arabic literature from the Pre-Islamic Age to the Abbasid Age, focusing on the interaction of the different trends of the most important poets and on the elements of imitation and renovation.
+Offers a comparative study of Ancient Arabic literature from the Pre-Islamic Age to the Abbasid Age, focusing on the interaction of the different trends of the most important poets and on the elements of imitation and renovation.

-ARB 614 Analytical Study of Modern Poetry(3.0); 3 cr.
-Studies poetry starting from the end of World War I, focusing on the stages of transformation and modernization.
+ARB 614 Analytical Study of Modern Poetry (3.0); 3 cr.
+Covers poetry starting from the end of World War I, focusing on the stages of transformation and modernization.